 All of these features and more make Kennebunkport, Maine a beloved summer travel destination– New England par excellence.
 Below, discover where to stay, what to eat, a shortlist of things to explore, and what you shouldn’t miss.

-Ocean at The Cape Arundel Inn
+Dinner at Ocean at The Cape Arundel Inn

 Cape Arundel Inn & Resort is an elegant waterfront inn with a fabulous restaurant perched right on the Atlantic’s rocky coast.
 Ocean is one of the most scenic restaurants in the country, where food is sourced and plated with undeniable finesse.
 This All-American dining experience offers a rare glimpse into the food geography of Kennebunkport and Maine in general, as gorgeous plates are tailor-made from locally-sourced ingredients.
 They even grow herbs and vegetables in an on-site garden directly across from the crashing waves.